 Once an agreement has been reached, the mediator draws up a Memorandum of Understanding and we will use that to draft a consent order for you and deal with the paperwork that is lodged at court when the consent order is submitted to the court for approval.
 There is no binding agreement until the consent order is sealed at court.

-Mediation can be used to resolve matrimonial financial, cohabitation and children disputes and some mediators are trained to listen to the children as part of the process.
-For international children disputes, we can offer skype mediation in our Winchester office.
+Mediation can be used to resolve matrimonial financial, cohabitation and children disputes, and some mediators are trained to listen to the children as part of the process.
+For international children disputes, we can offer remote assistance and support through the hybrid mediation process.

 Would you like to consider an early settlement of your case without recourse to a court process, or are you stuck in a court process that is taking too long and/or hearings are being vacated and relisted for 2022?

 Whether or not you are engaged in a court process, we can guide you to resolve remaining issues in dispute using a voluntary process known as Early Neutral Evaluation or a Private Financial Dispute Resolution Hearing.